How The Garden Bridge Fell Down: LBC's In-Depth Investigation

-A damning report is recommending the Garden Bridge in London should be scrapped, at a loss of nearly £50 million pounds to taxpayers.
+The Garden Bridge project has been scrapped, at a loss of nearly £43 million to taxpayers.
 This is the full, remarkable story of how London's "floating paradise" floundered.

 AN LBC INVESTIGATION

-It was during LBC's State Of London debate last year that Mayor Sadiq Khan realised just how much Londoners disliked the idea of a tree-lined bridge being build.
+It was during LBC's State Of London debate in 2017 that Mayor Sadiq Khan realised just how much Londoners disliked the idea of a tree-lined bridge being build.

 Prior to this, the Mayor was insisting that it will be better value for taxpayers if the Garden Bridge went ahead - as almost £40million had already been spent on the project.